pyzahl/SoFiMagic/README.md

 - "Fn" Button takes a exact Camera time reading when pressed and that time is shown/updated with ms precision on top of the settings screen.
 - Camera/Program-ID or Nick Name is displayed on top of settings screen.
 Can only be set via XML file.

+Bracketing CameraFlags are experimental, may not work -- TDB.
+Stick with S (Single Shot) and program the series required for now!

 While running:
 - "Play" Button will turn on the display, and activates timeout to display off (5s)
 - "Fn" Button turn on display for infinite time.
 To turn off auto again press "Play".